pnp/pnpcore/docs/using-the-sdk/admin-sharepoint-apps.md

 var siteCollectionAppManager = context.GetSiteCollectionAppManager();
 ```

+> [!Important]
-> ***Important.*** If you're willing to work with the site collection app catalog, you should call the `GetSiteCollectionAppManager` extension method using the site collection's app catalog context.
+> If you're willing to work with the site collection app catalog, you should call the `GetSiteCollectionAppManager` extension method using the site collection's app catalog context.

 Depending on your requirements you will create any of the above objects to work with apps in your app catalog sites.